 - Sensing device – extending the human sensing capability

 - Communications – being bi-directional is better.

-- Intelligence – The ability to react upon any command or messages.
+- Intelligence – The ability to derive insights and create new applications

 Question – Is it a “must” for any sensors to be smart and has some form of intelligence?